-1.5 (SHORT) STUB BORING BAR (OPTIONAL) 600-8-8A

-This Stub Boring Head, with a capacity of 1.5" to 4.1" diameter (38 to 104mm) x 3" depth (76mm), attaches and operates the same as the 600-2 cutter head.
+1.5 (SHORT) STUB BORING BAR (OPTIONAL) 600-8-8A This Stub Boring Head, with a capacity of 1.5" to 4.1" diameter (38 to 104mm) x 3" depth (76mm), attaches and operates the same as the 502-9 cutter head.
 It is designed especially to be used with the production full width single cut VW head facing tool.
 It can also be used for general purpose boring where a rigid stub boring head is required.

-If you already have a 600-2 stub cutter head, you may use it's tooling for this head.
+If you already have a 600-2 or a 502-9 stub cutter head, you may use it's tooling for this head.

 NOTE: When this cutter head is used for VW head facing, cutter head will require centering bushings and wide facing cutting tools, which are sold separately.
-See page 86 for sizes.
+See page 85 for sizes.